2023 Best Political Science & Government Bachelor's Degree Schools in the Southeast Region

 Full Political Science & Government at Elon University Report

-Citadel Military College of South Carolina came in at #16 in this year’s edition of the Best Political Science & Government Bachelor’s Degree Schools in the Southeast Region ranking.
-Located in the midsize city of Charleston, The Citadel is a public school with a small student population.
+Citadel Military College of South Carolina ranked #16 on this year’s Best Political Science & Government Bachelor’s Degree Schools in the Southeast Region list.
+Located in the medium-sized city of Charleston, The Citadel is a public college with a small student population.

 While working on their Bachelor's Degree, political science majors at The Citadel accumulate an average of around $21,024 in student debt.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $492.

-American Public University System did quite well in this year’s ranking of the best places for political science and government students to get a bachelor’s degree.
-It came in at #17 on the list.
-Located in the fringe town of Charles Town, American Military University is a private for-profit college with a very large student population.
+With a ranking of #17, American Public University System did quite well on this year’s best schools for political science and government students working on their bachelor’s degree.
+Located in the fringe town of Charles Town, American Military University is a private for-profit school with a fairly large student population.

 On average, political science graduates from American Military University take out $25,157 in student loans while working on their Bachelor's Degree.